 EU comes up with exit strategy for climate talks

-Publish date: Astazi, 11-03-2010The EU's new commissioner for climate action wants Europe to continue leading global negotiations and pursue deeper emission cuts, even if its current pledge of 20% reductions by 2020 is not matched by other developed countries.
+Publish date: 11-03-2010The EU's new commissioner for climate action wants Europe to continue leading global negotiations and pursue deeper emission cuts, even if its current pledge of 20% reductions by 2020 is not matched by other developed countries.
 "The EU must continue to take leadership," Connie Hedegaard told the European Parliament Tuesday (9 March) in Strasbourg, while presenting a new EU communication on climate action.
 "The most convincing way Europe can do so is by taking tangible and determined action domestically to become the most climate-friendly region in the world."With talks blocked by squabbling in the United States, the global economic crisis and mounting scepticism over climate science, Commissioner Hedegaard said the EU would demonstrate how to meet its green goals while creating jobs and boosting economies.

 Raising emission reduction target 'in Europe's interest'